-Foods with fibre help keep gums and teeth clean, and amp up your defence against gum disease and cavities.
+Foods with fibre help keep gums and teeth clean to increase your defence against gum disease and cavities.
 One of the biggest benefits of fibre-rich foods is the amount of chewing they require.

 - Restore minerals to areas of the teeth that have been damaged by bacterial acids (saliva contains trace amounts of phosphate and calcium)

 Some of the best foods for healthy teeth include: